FibreFoX/javafx-gradle-plugin/README.md

 Last Release Notes
 ==================

-**Version 8.4.0 (11-Mar-2016)**
+**Version 8.4.1 (15-Mar-2016)**

-New:
-* introduced `jfxRun` task
-* introduced `jfxGenerateKeyStore` task
-* added the ability to sign jar-files with normal jarsigner-method instead of the deprecated blob-signing method which was introduced with JavaFX

-Improvement:
-* added appveyor for building javafx-gradle-plugin on windows
+Bugfixes:
+* copy dependencies with runtime-scope (fixes #15)

-Starting with this release I will keep the [javafx-gradle-plugin](https://github.com/FibreFoX/javafx-gradle-plugin) and the [javafx-maven-plugin](https://github.com/javafx-maven-plugin/javafx-maven-plugin) in sync.
+Starting with this 8.4.x-release I will keep the [javafx-gradle-plugin](https://github.com/FibreFoX/javafx-gradle-plugin) and the [javafx-maven-plugin](https://github.com/javafx-maven-plugin/javafx-maven-plugin) in sync.
 This means, that you can compare the features of each plugin by comparing its major- and minor-version-number, I'm using [semantic versioning v2](http://semver.org/spec/v2.0.0.html).

 Next thing will be to create some tests and example-projects.